 - Which abandoned and junk automobile criteria does it meet

-- Example - flat tire, missing engine, registration expired more than three months, etc.
+- Example - flat tire, missing engine, registration expired more than six months, etc.

 - Please report the street address.
 Example: 420 SW Main Street.
 If you cannot provide an exact address, please provide the street the vehicle is parked on and then the cross streets.
 Example: SW 4th Avenue between SW Main St. and SW Madison St. Do not submit an intersection.
 Example: SW Main and SW 10th.

 - Vehicle make

 - Vehicle style

 - Example - Pickup truck, 2 door coupe, 4 door sedan, travel trailer, flatbed trailer, etc.

 - License plate state and number (if any)

 - License plate expiration (if any).
 Please submit year and month - stickers on the lower right and left of the license plate.